qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Use Case 3 - Two-Qubit Cross-Entropy Benchmarking/README.md

 As opposed to Randomized Benchmarking, we do not invert the randomly generated circuit by applying an inverse, but we rather perform a fidelity estimation over the statistics of the outcomes when measuring the system in the computational basis.

-There are therefore four steps in the script:
+There are therefore three steps in the script:
 - Random circuits generation: Done within QUA in real-time, the script generates random circuits of different depths with the chosen gate set.
 At the same time, the gates sampled in real-time are streamed back to the classical side for the theoretical simulation.
 - Execution: For each random sequence of gates of varying depths, the script runs the circuit on the quantum computer while leveraging real-time pulse modulation of the OPX.
 This is particularly useful for playing all possible random gates through one single gate baseline (usually the $SX$ gate)
 - Theoretical simulation: The script will simulate the random circuits on the classical side to calculate the ideal probability distributions.